rstudio/bookdown/.github/CONTRIBUTING.md

 ## To submit a contribution using a Pull Request:

 1. [Fork](https://github.com/rstudio/bookdown/fork) the repository and make your changes in a new branch specific to the PR.
-It is ok to edit a file in this repository using the `Edit` button on Github if the change is simple enough.
+It is ok to edit a file in this repository using the `Edit` button on GitHub if the change is simple enough.

 2. For significant changes (e.g not required for fixing typos), ensure that you have signed the [individual](https://www.rstudio.com/wp-content/uploads/2014/06/rstudioindividualcontributoragreement.pdf) or [corporate](https://www.rstudio.com/wp-content/uploads/2014/06/rstudiocorporatecontributoragreement.pdf) contributor agreement as appropriate.
 You can send the signed copy to <contribute@rstudio.com>.